gajus/fuss/README.md

 $request = new Gajus\Fuss\Request($app, 'GET', 'v2.0/app');
 ```

-Excluding the version form the request path and not setting the `Gajus\Fuss\App::OPTION_VERSION` will make all request URLs version-less.
+Excluding the version from the request path and not setting the `Gajus\Fuss\App::OPTION_VERSION` will make all request URLs version-less.

 ## Get the Signed Request